danfis/maplan/README.md

   $ make -C bin
 ```

-Now in bin/ directory should be 'search' binary that when called without
+Now in `bin/` directory should be `search` binary that when called without
-parameters (or with -h or --help) should print list of parameters
+parameters (or with `-h` or `--help`) should print list of parameters
 that can be used.
 Currently, the planner needs pre-processed problems in
 protobuf format that is produced by modified Fast Downward's translate
-program located in third-party/translate/ directory.
+program located in `third-party/translate/` directory.

 ## Running MAPlan
 MAPlan can run in several modes, as a sequential planner and as a multi-agent
 planner running either in threads using a shared memory for communication, or
 in separate processes using TPC/IP communication channels.
 Currently, for all
-of these cases the Fast-Downward's translator located in third-party/translate
+of these cases the Fast-Downward's translator located in `third-party/translate`
 is needed to preprocess PDDL files.

-In all cases, running the planner (bin/search) with -h option shows all
+In all cases, running the planner (`bin/search`) with `-h` option shows all
 options available.
 The most notable are:

- * -p defines path to the preprocessed input problem
+ * `-p` defines path to the preprocessed input problem
- * -s defines search algorithm
+ * `-s` defines search algorithm
- * -H defines heuristic function
+ * `-H` defines heuristic function

 ### Sequential Planner
-First, preprocess the input PDDL files using third-party/translate/translate.py
+First, preprocess the input PDDL files using `third-party/translate/translate.py`
-with --proto option:
+with `--proto` option:
 ```sh
   $ ./third-party/translate/translate.py --proto --output problem.proto path/to/domain.pddl path/to/problem.pddl
 ```